mxmlnkn/ratarmount/README.md

 Ratarmount creates an index file with file names, ownership, permission flags, and offset information.
 This sidecar is stored at the TAR file's location or in `~/.ratarmount/`.
-Ratarmount can load that index file in under a second if it exists and then offsers FUSE mount integration for easy access to the files inside the archive.
+Ratarmount can load that index file in under a second if it exists and then offers FUSE mount integration for easy access to the files inside the archive.

 The test with the first version (50e8dbb), which used the removed pickle backend for serializing the metadata index, for the ImageNet data set is promising: